 -

-Disclaimer: This review is based on hands-on testing of the publicly available "Castle," "Royal," and "Regal" preset demos of the King theme as of May 2025.
-Theme features and performance can change with updates.
+This review is based on hands-on testing of the publicly available preset demos of the King Shopify theme as of May 15 2026.
+Theme features, preset availability, and performance can change with subsequent updates from the theme developer.